-Moisture: Look for contact lenses that are designed to keep eyes moist.
+Look for contact lenses that are designed to keep eyes moist such as silicone hydrogel contact lenses (SiHy).
 While using electronic devices, the average person blinks less frequently, as well as less completely, meaning eyes only close part-way.
 Less blinking means less lubrication, and that leads to dry, irritated eyes.
 By wearing contact lenses that hold on to moisture, this becomes less of a problem.
-Those still experiencing dryness after switching contacts may want to consider artificial tears, and making a conscious effort to blink more frequently.
+Those still experiencing dryness after switching contacts may want to consider rewetting drops, and making a conscious effort to blink more frequently.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP